Antimicrobial properties of copper: Mechanisms of action

-These potential mechanisms, as well as others, are the subject of continuing study by academic research laboratories around the world.
+These potential mechanisms and others are the subject of continuing study by academic research laboratories worldwide.

 Antimicrobial efficacy of copper alloy touch surfaces

-Copper alloy surfaces have intrinsic properties to destroy a wide range of microorganisms.
-In the interest of protecting public health, especially in healthcare environments with their susceptible patient populations, an abundance of peer-reviewed antimicrobial efficacy studies have been conducted in the past ten years regarding copper's efficacy to destroy E. coli O157:H7, methicillin-resistant Staphylococcus aureus (MRSA), Staphylococcus, Clostridium difficile, influenza A virus, adenovirus, and fungi.
+Copper alloy surfaces have intrinsic properties that destroy many microorganisms.
+In the interest of protecting public health, especially in healthcare environments with their susceptible patient populations, an abundance of peer-reviewed antimicrobial efficacy studies have been conducted in the past ten years regarding copper's efficacy to destroy E. coli O157:H7, methicillin-resistant Staphylococcus aureus (MRSA), Staphylococcus, Clostridioides difficile, influenza A virus, adenovirus, and fungi.
 Stainless steel was also investigated because it is an important surface material in today's healthcare environments.
 The studies cited here, plus others directed by the United States Environmental Protection Agency, resulted in the 2008 registration of 274 different copper alloys as certified antimicrobial materials that have public health benefits.

 E. coli

 E. coli O157:H7 is a potent, highly infectious, ACDP (Advisory Committee on Dangerous Pathogens, UK) Hazard Group 3 foodborne and waterborne pathogen.
 The bacterium produces potent toxins that cause diarrhea, severe aches, and nausea in infected persons.
 Symptoms of severe infections include hemolytic colitis (bloody diarrhea), hemolytic uremic syndrome (kidney disease), and death.
 E. coli O157:H7 has become a serious public health threat because of its increased incidence and because children up to 14 years of age, the elderly, and immunocompromised individuals are at risk of incurring the most severe symptoms.